 If a spare key won’t work for your situation, you can add a garage keypad to your home’s exterior.
 The garage offers plenty of secure areas for you to tuck a spare key away if you want to keep a spare key outside the home, but not in your car or wallet.
 To gain entry, you just enter your custom code; no additional keys to worry about or potentially lose.

 There are also a variety of keyless smart locks on the market for those who regularly misplace keys.
 With just a few quick button presses, you can get back indoors right away.

 Update Hardware on Entry and Patio Doors

 If your keys are lost, not just locked inside, it’s important to replace the locks on your home’s doors and get new keys.
-To avoid replacing all the locks each time you lose your keys, however, as this can be costly and time-consuming, opt for a one-time hardware replacement featuring SmartKey® Re-Key technology that adapts your door’s lock to new keys in seconds.
+To avoid replacing all the locks each time you lose your keys, however, opt for a one-time hardware replacement featuring SmartKey® Re-Key technology.
+It adapts your door’s lock to new keys in seconds.

 Visit any of our showrooms throughout the US and Canada to see our hardware offerings firsthand, or simply reach out to us online.
 Remember, replacing your door’s hardware is a lot more affordable than replacing an entire window you may have damaged while locked out of your home.